 Suggested post: How much does an elliptical machine weigh?

 The low impact makes it also a good way to exercise for people that already have some injuries.
 In some cases you shouldn’t do any exercise with an injury but in other cases it’s good for recovery.

 Elliptical trainers make you move in a smooth motion that can help you strengthen the muscles around your injuries supporting and protecting that injury in the future.
 It can help you regain range of motion.
 And because you have the option to put more load on your upper body and use that for stability, you can easily take load off a certain joint to easy back into using it.
 This is much easier on an elliptical than many other forms of exercise.

 Especially for people that have knee or hip injuries an elliptical machine can be a great way to stay in shape and even recover.

-9. Improves your balance in a safe way
+9. Improve your balance

 If you’ve got balance issues an elliptical trainer is actually one of the safer ways to train and maybe even improve your balance.

 Because you’ve got handles to hold on to and your feet stay on the pedals, it’s unlikely you’ll fall.
 Once you feel comfortable with this, you could try to use the machine without holding on to the handles.